-An important element of our business strategy is to control costs and overhead through contracting and entering into license agreements with other parties to share the risks and benefits of various stages of the drug development process.
-We focus on the discovery and early-stage development of our drug candidates and seek to establish partnerships with pharmaceutical companies for the late-stage development and commercialization of these compounds.
-This strategy should control our expenses, minimize risks and allow us to have a greater number of attractive drug candidates progress to late-stage development.
+An important element of our business strategy is to control costs and overhead through contracting and partnering with third parties.
+We focus on the discovery and early-stage development of our drug candidates and seek to establish collaborative partnerships with pharmaceutical companies for the later-stage development and commercialization of these compounds.
+This strategy is designed to control our expenses, minimize risks and allow us to have a greater number of attractive drug candidates progress to advanced-stage clinical trials.